Bricks And Mortar But Lack Of Bricks!

 Hope has however been seen in the increase in the number of kilns.
 This has greatly improved the number of bricks being produced internally.
 This has partly addressed the shortage in the first quarter of 2014 and things are expected to be better in the second half of the year.
 But since the numbers had gone too low, there is a possibility that the shortage will be around for a while before the market balances out in terms of the demand and supply of this important commodity.
 Are you wanting to find out how this will affect the environment click here!

 The economics director at Construction Products Association, Dr Noble Francis has claimed that brick manufacturers have managed to handle the increase in demand quite well.
 This is according to the 39% increase in brick demand this year in April as compared to the same time the previous year.
 He added that builders, during the recession had got used to getting bricks any time they wanted and in any quantity.
-They therefore need time to adjust to the fact that there is a shortage and the levels of supply which are yet to hit the same levels they were at prior to the recession.
+They, therefore, need time to adjust to the fact that there are a shortage and the levels of supply which are yet to hit the same levels they were at prior to the recession.

-Dr Noble has however said that the media has had a difficult time in explaining the situation and the rumors doing rounds in the construction industry.
-He stated that what UK is experiencing is not a brick shortage but rather the reaction of the market to the imbalance created by the recession where the supply was higher than the demand.
+Dr Noble has however said that the media has had a difficult time in explaining the situation and the rumours doing rounds in the construction industry.
+He stated that what the UK is experiencing is not a brick shortage but rather the reaction of the market to the imbalance created by the recession where the supply was higher than the demand.
 When the recession was over, the supply had gone down to meet the low demand levels and the sudden increase in demand created what is perceived as the current shortage.

 The supply of any material including building bricks is dependent on the existing demand and when the demand is low, the supply is forced to go down to control the prices and prevent wastage.
 This is exactly what happened during the recession.
 The problem is that during this period, a lot of sources of bricks were closed down permanently which explains the slow movement of supply to prepossession levels.

-A different perception is that there is a general shortage in building materials which is created by the significant increase in house building activities which have seen a 25% rise ever since Help to Buy was increased.
+A different perception is that there is a general shortage of building materials which is created by the significant increase in house building activities which have seen a 25% rise ever since Help to Buy was increased.
 The combination of the effect of the recession and the increase in building activities is a major contributor to the reduced supply of bricks.
 It is expected that the housing market will experience this shortage for a while as long as the status quo in the supply and demand is maintained.